schneidmaster/schneidseven/README.md

 The theme for my [blog](http://blog.schneidmaster.com/), based on the codebase of [Casper](https://github.com/TryGhost/Casper).

+To get started:

+`cd your/ghost/directory`
+`cd content/themes`
+`git clone git@github.com:schneidmaster/schneidseven.git`
+`cd schneidseven`
+`npm install`
+`grunt prod`

+Restart your server (if you're using Passenger, `cd` to your Ghost directory again and `touch tmp/restart.txt`) and the theme should appear in the Ghost admin settings.

 ## Copyright & License

 Copyright (c) 2013-2014 Ghost Foundation - Released under the MIT License.